civicrm/civicrm-sysadmin-guide/docs/integration/wordpress/incompatibilities.md

 # WordPress plugins and themes incompatible with CiviCRM

-Because of the huge number and ever-changing nature of community contributed Wordpress plugins, CiviCRM cannot guarantee compatibility with contributed plugins.
+Because of the huge number and ever-changing nature of community contributed WordPress plugins, CiviCRM cannot guarantee compatibility with contributed plugins.
 The following information may be of use in trying to identify conflicts, Please add to/edit this information as applicable.

 ## Super Cache